JTES: History

-NHK broadcast 759 hours of teletext per week during 1985, with eight different programs such as news, weather, public announcements and subtitles.

-As of 1995, 20 television models with built-in teletext receivers were available in the Japanese market.
+As of 1995, 20 television models with built-in Teletext receivers were available in the Japanese market.

 Description

-In a normal NTSC video signal there are 525 "lines" of video signal.
+In a normal NTSC video signal, there are 525 scan lines of video signal.
 These are split into two half-images, known as "fields", sent every 60th of a second.
 These images merge on-screen, and in-eye, to form a single frame of video updated every 30th of a second.
 Each line of each field takes 63.5 μs to send; 50.3 μs of video and 13.2 μs amount of "dead time" on each end used to signal the television that the line is complete, known as the horizontal blanking interval (HBI).
 When the scanning process reaches the end of the screen it returns to the top during the vertical blanking interval (VBI), which, like the HBI requires some "dead time" to properly frame the signal on the screen.
 In this case, the dead time is represented by unused lines of the picture signal, normally the top 22 lines of the frame.

 At the beginning of the service, JTES used four of these lines to transmit information, with 176 bits of data transmitted per scanning line.

 JTES encodes data into the video signal as a series of dots at a fixed rate of 5.727272 Mbit/s.
 Each line of a field has 50.3 μs of video area that can be used for transmission, which results in 296 bits per line.